Tropes present in more or less all goffs:

 - Butt-Monkey: Loopin seems to be very unlucky.
 A good example is when he is tortured for something that only Snap was guilty for.

 - Cardboard Prison: No matter how many times they are sent away to St. Mango's or Abkhazian, they keep coming back.

-- Composite Character: Inverted with Snoop in Chapter 30.
-Apparently his name is just "Snape" (when it's spelled right) and there's a completely different guy named "Serverus", who was probably supposed to be Sirius.
+- Decomposite Character: Snoop in Chapter 30.
+Apparently, his name is just "Snape" (when it's spelled right) and there's a completely different guy named "Serverus", who was probably supposed to be Sirius.

 - Demonic Possession: When Ebony travels into the past, James Samaro Potter attempts to shoot Lucian's arm off with a knife.
 Later, Tara tried to imply Snap made James do this by possessing him, but she actually made James say Snap was possessing himself.

 - Depraved Bisexual: Both of them are into Enoby, Draco, and Vampire (and, of course, each other), are (supposed) pedophiles, and Loopin apparently likes to rape corpses.
 Yet, in spite of all of that, the only reason Enoby doesn't find them hot is because they're preps, and Loopin is shocked at Enoby's foursome.
 Says a lot more about the heroes' sexual depravity than theirs', honestly.

 - Evil Duo: There's two of them and they're "death deelers".